Soil moisture mapping#

-Upload your area of interest (AOI) shapefile as a GEE asset
+Upload your area of interest (AOI) shapefile as a Google Earth Engine (GEE) asset.

 Instructions for uploading a shapefile as an asset can be found here: https://developers.google.com/earth-engine/importing

 Process Sentinel-1 time series data to generate maps of soil moisture#

 Open and launch the Soil moisture mapping application.

 To access the module, select the Apps tab in SEPAL.
 Then use the search box and enter “SOIL MOISTURE MAPPING” or find it manually.

 The application will be launched and displayed over a new tab in the SEPAL panel.

 The module has 5 main steps that can be selected in the left panel: AOI selection, download, closing filter, calculate statistics, and display map.

 Select the AOI selection step and follow the next four sub-steps.

 In the AOI selection step, choose Use GEE asset.
 Paste your GEE asset ID into the box and select the “Use asset” button to select your AOI.